ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 5e7d86b83dd440b2c0185204b4d63525
 ~~~

-The client then sends this to the Oblivious Relay Resource in a POST request,
+The Client then sends this to the Oblivious Relay Resource in a POST request,
 which might look like the following HTTP/1.1 request:

 ~~~ http-message